 - The Hairy Lemon Island will be completely submerged upon full flooding of the reservoir

-- Before the flooding is completed, teams of dam workers will be chopping down all of the trees in the flooded areas, including those on the Hairy Lemon.
-This is scheduled for mid 2017, but there is a level of uncertainty about how long the Hairy lemon will be able to
+- Before the flooding is completed, teams of dam workers will be chopping down all of the trees in the flood zone, including those on the Hairy Lemon.
+This was scheduled for mid 2017, but fortunately they have managed to preserve them for potentially many months still, however there is a level of uncertainty about how long the Hairy lemon will be able to preserve their trees (hoping for Feb 2018 or later because the dam was scheduled for completion in May 2018 but has now been potentially delayed for 4-6 months)

-- The Hairy Lemon will be fully operational for as long as possible and open until the flooding itself, but will be under the process of deconstruction of the buildings and trees from around mid 2017
+- The Hairy Lemon will be fully operational for as long as possible and open until the flooding itself, but will be under the process of deconstruction of the buildings and trees at least two months prior to flooding

 Malalu Quarry Blasting